 universal lead definition

-The challenge is to create a system of collaboration.
-We’ve outlined 7 management tools to help everyone understand your company’s kind of customer, and work together to optimize lead quality.
+Knowing how to get better quality leads comes down to a system of collaboration.
+We’ve outlined 7 management tools to help everyone understand your company’s target customer, to work together to optimize lead quality.

-These are the last 3 of 7 tools to help you align the efforts of Sales and Marketing and see a real measurable difference in your results.
+These are the last 3 of 7 tools to help you align the efforts of Sales and Marketing to get better quality leads:

 5) Why is a Universal Lead Definition so hard to develop and follow?